 Poor Ankle Mobility

-There are a lot of problems that can occur at the level of your feet and ankle that can impact what happens through the rest of your body.
+Many problems can occur at the level of your feet and ankle that can impact what happens through the rest of your body.
 One such instance is that tight ankles can cause your knees to cave.

 As I discussed in my article on Should You Wear Heels or Flats While Squatting, your ankles need to travel between 75-105 degrees during a full-squat.
 If you have any restriction at your ankle that prevents this from happening then your body will need to compensate in some way to gain the extra range of motion needed.